fneum/data-science-for-esm/data-science-for-esm/intro.md

 ## Accessing the Command Line

-For Linux and MacOS users, you can access the command line by opening the _terminal_ program.
+For **Linux and MacOS users**, you can access the command line by opening the _terminal_ program.

-For Windows users, you should first install Anaconda (described above) or Miniconda (described below), which gives you access to the "Anaconda Prompt" desktop application.
+For **Windows users**, you should first install Anaconda (described above) or Miniconda (described below), which gives you access to the "Anaconda Prompt" desktop application.
 (Instructions for this are given on the [Andaconda Website](https://docs.anaconda.com/anaconda/user-guide/getting-started/#write-a-python-program-using-anaconda-prompt-or-terminal).)

 From the Anaconda Prompt, you should be able to run `conda` and other shell commands.